 Meanwhile, stir together the dry ingredients – that’s Bob’s Red Mill Gluten Free 1:1 Baking Flour, Bob’s Red Mill baking powder, and salt.
 Add the dry ingredients to the wet ingredients in two batches, stirring until the flour is just combined (small lumps remaining are fine) before adding the next batch.

 Tip: The dough will be soft like cookie dough but shouldn’t be incredibly sticky.

 Scrape down the sides of the bowl then place it somewhere warm to let the dough double in size, about 1 hour.
 I use my oven’s “bread proof” setting, though in the past I’ve placed the bowl on top of a heating pad set to low.
 A warm sunny spot should work too!

 Once the dough has doubled in size, scrape it onto a sheet of parchment paper that’s been lightly sprayed with nonstick spray.
 Lightly oil your hands then spread the dough into a rectangle approximately 1/4″ thick – the rectangle should be roughly 10×14″.

-TIP: the dough will be the consistency of soft play dough, versus sturdy and stretchy like traditional cinnamon/bread dough, so don’t be alarmed!
+TIP: the dough will be the consistency of soft play dough, versus sturdy and stretchy like traditional cinnamon/bread dough.

-TIP: do NOT spread the dough any thinner then 1/4″ thick or it will fall apart when you slice the cinnamon rolls.
+TIP: do NOT spread the dough any thinner than 1/4″ thick or it will fall apart when you slice the cinnamon rolls.

-Mix together 1/2 cup sugar and 2 Tablespoons cinnamon then sprinkle it evenly on top of the butter, again leaving 1″ of the dough clear at the bottom.
+Mix together granulated sugar and cinnamon then sprinkle it evenly on top of the butter, again leaving 1″ of the dough clear at the bottom.
 This will feel like an excessive amount of cinnamon-sugar, but every drop is necessary!

 Step 4: Roll then Slice the Dough